NATIONAL FOLK ORGANIZATION

 Amendments to the Bylaws

-The Bylaws may be amended by the majority vote of the voting members present at the Annual Members’ Conference.
-The Executive Committee shall cause to be mailed or e-mailed proposed amendments to the membership at least twenty-one (21) days prior to the Annual Members’ Conference.
-Additionally, members may propose amendments in writing to the President and these must be reviewed by the Executive Committee at least sixty (60) days before the Annual Members’ Conference.
+The Bylaws may be amended by the majority vote of the voting members present at the annual National Members’ Conference.
+The Executive Committee shall cause to be mailed or e-mailed proposed amendments to the membership at least twenty-one (21) days prior to the annual National Members’ Conference.
+Additionally, members may propose amendments in writing to the President and these must be reviewed by the Executive Committee at least sixty (60) days before the annual National Members’ Conference.

 The National Folk Organization may only be dissolved by a two-thirds (2/3) majority vote of the Board of Trustees in a meeting called into session for this specific purpose.
 All assets, such as they may be, shall be distributed to one or more non-profit organizations, as defined by I.R.C.
 501(c)(3), whose mission and goals are consistent with those of the National Folk Organization, or to some federal, state, or local government for a public purpose.
 No assets shall inure to the benefit of any Member, Trustee, or Officer of the Corporation.
 A special administrator may be assigned by the Board to satisfy all outstanding debts and obligations and to disburse assets as provided in this Article.